jwl-7/c0de_gr1nd/python_explanations/sorted_array_remove_dups.md

 # Delete Duplicates from a Sorted Array
-Write a program which takes as input a sorted array and updates it so that all duplicates have been removed and the remaining elements have been shifted left to fill the emptied indices.
-Return the number of valid elements.
-Many languages have library functions for performing this operation&mdash;you cannot use these functions.
+Given a sorted array, remove all the duplicates.
+Don't use built-in functions.

 ## Examples
 ```